Commissioners

 Colin A. Yost, Commissioner

-Picture of Colin A. Yost, CommissionerColin A. Yost was appointed on November 1, 2022 to the Public Utilities Commission by Governor David Y. Ige as an Interim Commissioner.
-In March 2023, Governor Josh Green nominated Commissioner Yost to continue his service at the PUC, and the State Senate confirmed this nomination for a term ending June 30, 2024.
+Picture of Colin A. Yost, CommissionerColin A. Yost was first appointed to the Public Utilities Commission on November 1, 2022 by Governor David Y. Ige.
+Governor Josh Green subsequently re-nominated Commissioner Yost and the State Senate confirmed him for a term ending June 30, 2030.

-Prior to his appointment to the PUC, Commissioner Yost was an owner of Oahu-based renewable energy company RevoluSun, where he served for eight years as Chief Operating Officer and for four years as General Counsel.
-At RevoluSun, he was responsible for general company management, directing the commercial projects division and overseeing human resources, legal and regulatory matters.
+Prior to his appointment to the PUC, Commissioner Yost partly-owned the Oahu-based renewable energy company RevoluSun, where he served for eight years as Chief Operating Officer and for four years as General Counsel.
+At RevoluSun, he managed general company activity, directed the commercial projects division and oversaw human resources, legal and regulatory matters.
 As General Counsel, he helped steer RevoluSun through a rapidly changing policy landscape to become one of the leading residential photovoltaic installers in the nation.

 In his legal career before RevoluSun, Commissioner Yost founded the law firm of Cruise & Yost and he also worked as an attorney for the Honolulu firm of Paul Johnson Park & Niles.
 In these positions, he represented clients in the areas of energy and environmental law, civil litigation, business law, consumer law, civil rights, Native Hawaiian rights, real estate matters and administrative proceedings before the PUC and other administrative agencies.